PRGBQUAD-370/Caculator/README.md

 # Calculator
-This is my first caculator I created
+This is my first calculator I created